 Erectile Dysfunction

-Erectile dysfunction can be categorized several categories:
+Erectile dysfunction can be categorized into several categories:

 • Vascular erectile dysfunction: This is the most common type of ED and affects the blood vessels that supply blood to tissues of the penis, impairing the ability to achieve and maintain an erection due to issues in the valves that regulates blood flow.

 Various physical and psychological factors contribute to ED.
-Physical causes may involve vascular diseases, neurological disorders, hormonal imbalances.
+Physical causes may involve vascular diseases, neurological disorders, and hormonal imbalances.
 Psychological causes may include stress, anxiety, and relationship issues.

 Risk Factors contributing to erectile dysfunction include:

-• Tobacco use, which restricts blood flow to veins and arteries over time can cause chronic health problems that lead to erectile dysfunction.
+• Tobacco use, which restricts blood flow to veins and arteries over time, can cause chronic health problems that lead to erectile dysfunction.

 • Being overweight or obese is associated with an increased risk of developing erectile dysfunction due to its impact on cardiovascular health.